15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 - Malaise or generalized fatigue and body aches can occur.

-- In severe cases, dehydration can occur leading to confusion, dizziness, and decreased urine.
+- In severe cases, dehydration can lead to confusion, dizziness, and decreased urine.

 Gastroenteritis is usually a self-limiting condition within a few days.
-Consult your doctor if your symptoms last for more than 3 days or have severe symptoms and you suspect food poisoning.
+Consult your doctor if your symptoms last for more than three days or if you have severe symptoms, and you suspect food poisoning.

 Learn more about

 4- Severe pain.

-Acute and chronic pain conditions can be the cause of your nausea (ref).
-If you have diseases that cause chronic pain or you have a sudden severe painful condition, this can lead to nausea or vomiting.
+Acute and chronic pain conditions can cause nausea (ref).
+If you have diseases that cause chronic pain or a sudden severe painful condition, this can lead to nausea or vomiting.

 Examples of acute and chronic painful conditions that can lead to nausea (or vomiting):

 - Kidney (loin) pain: due to stones or gravel inside your kidney or ureter.

 - Pancreatitis [acute and chronic]: severe pain in the upper central part of your abdomen due to inflammation of the pancreas (mainly due to obstruction of its duct).

 - Cholecystitis [acute and chronic]: acute cholecystitis pain is usually very severe, associated with intense nausea and maybe vomiting.

 - Heart attack (chest pain): the pain from a heart attack occurs in the chest or the upper part of the abdomen.
 And it can be associated with nausea or vomiting.

-- Severe trauma: any severe trauma to your bones or your internal organ can lead to nausea or vomiting.
+- Severe trauma: any severe trauma to your bones or internal organs can lead to nausea or vomiting.

-- Post-operative pain: postoperative nausea or vomiting are very common.
-Pain is the most common cause of postoperative nausea
+- Postoperative pain: postoperative nausea or vomiting is very common.
+Pain is the most common cause of postoperative nausea.

 - Chronic cancer pain.

 - Migraine headaches (see later).

-CAUTION: Nausea and severe chest or stomach pain can be a sign of a dangerous health condition such as a HEART ATTACK.
-Please consult your doctor immediately if you have no explanation for your severe pain
+CAUTION: Nausea and severe chest or stomach pain can indicate a dangerous health condition such as a HEART ATTACK.
+Please consult your doctor immediately if you have no explanation for your severe pain.

 5- Psychic stress, anxiety, and Reactions to certain smells.

-But, this? rush? of hormones can affect your digestive system causing: (ref).
+But this?
+A rush? hormones can affect your digestive system, causing: (ref).

 - Nausea or vomiting.